AlexEatDonut/alexeatdonut.github.io/addons/starry_sky/readme.md

 ## HTML :

-The html is to be added somewhere in you code, preferably riight after placing your < body >
+The html is to be added somewhere in you code, preferably right after placing your < body >
 The sky is fixed position, z-index -1.

     <div class="sky-bg sky-yellow">